The Arts Council of Johnson County enhances the quality of life in the community by strengthening the Arts.

 Key initiatives in the early years centered around building partnerships within the Johnson County cultural community and underwriting community programs such as the early childhood arts education program.

-The agency undertook the development of a county arts business plan in 2003 and changed it’s name to The Arts Council of Johnson County.
+With the development of a county arts business plan in 2003 the organization became The Arts Council of Johnson County.
 The Suburban Arts Business Plan was launched in 2004.

 In 2010, ACJC met with artists, arts organizations and educators to learn about how to better support their work in the community.
 Those sessions also sparked a partnership with what would become the InterUrban ArtHouse: a gathering place for artists and a catalyst for small business development.